Lingtren

 Lingtren (लिङ्ट्रेन), 6749 m, is a mountain in the Mahalangur Himal area of Himalaya, about 8 km distant in a direct line from Mount Everest.
 It lies on the international border between Nepal and the Tibet Autonomous Region of China and it was first climbed in 1935.
-A mountain nearby to the west was originally named Lingtrennup but is now more commonly called Xi Lingchain.
+A mountain nearby to the west was originally named Lingtrennup ("West Lingtren") but is now more commonly called by its Mandarin Chinese translation Xi Lingchain.